 Malta receives over two million visitors a year.
 There are many reasons to visit this tiny island nation just south of Sicily, but one of the best has to be the food.

-Save This on Pinterest!No time to read this Maltese food guide now?
+Save This on Pinterest!No time to read this article on the food in Malta?
 Click on the save button and pin it for later!

 Photo by RenataA